Improving Soil Health with biochar and compost application in North Coast Vineyards

 Soil Health Assessments

-Soil samples were collected on May 4th, 2021, which was 7 months before application of biochar and compost, and again on May 5th, 2022, which was 6 months after applications, by the Napa Resource Conservation District staff.
+Soil samples were collected on May 4th, 2021, which was 7 months before application of biochar and compost.
+Soil samples were collected on May 5th, 2022, which was 6 months after applications, and again in May of 2023 and 2024 by either Napa Resource Conservation District staff or Treasury Wine Estates interns.
 Each sample was a composite of several soil core taken from vineyard row middle in each treatment replication.
 The samples were mixed, and one subsample was sent the Oregon State soil laboratory for analysis following Cornell Framework for Comprehensive Assessment of Soil Health.
 The soil samples were analyzed for characteristics of physical (texture, wet aggregate stability), biological (organic matter, active carbon, soil respiration), and chemical properties (pH, CEC, extractable P and K) at the Oregon State Soil Laboratory following protocols in Cornell Framework for CASH (Moebius-Clune et al, 2016).

 Plant Health, Vine Water Status and Yield